kiran-g/katacoda-scenarios/dockerintro/manageimagesandcontainers/step2.md

     `docker exec -it $CID   /bin/sh`{{execute}}

-    Note: Navigate the filesystem and view the files and processes inside the container
+    Note: Navigate the filesystem and view the files and processes inside the container.
+    Check the web root of the webserver

+    `ls /usr/share/nginx/html/`{{execute}}

 5. Create a new HTML file inside the docker container and add some random text